odockal/podman-desktop-qe/docs/uninstall/macos-cleanup.md

 $ docker run -d -p 80:80 docker/getting-started
 docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```
+## Podman Desktop uninstallation

-3. Depending on how we installed podman desktop
+1. Depending on how we installed podman desktop
 * using brew should be easy: `brew uninstall podman-desktop`
 * Using dmg - probably the standard way how to remove apps from Mac OS (Using UI and drag'n'drop into trash?)